 - Most roads are not plowed.
 Have chains and/or 4-wheel drive (which is required in some areas).
 Stay on roadways except for parking.

-- Bring food and warm clothes, an extra blanket, shovel, first aid kit, sunblock and sunglasses.
+- Bring food and warm clothes, an extra blanket, a shovel, a first aid kit, sunblock and sunglasses.
 Expect below-freezing temperatures and cold winds.

 - Bring a spare key so you don’t get locked out of your vehicle.
 Cell phones may not work in the mountains.